kagaimiq/jl-uboot-tool/README.md

 | WL80   | AC790N                | unknown       |                    |
 | WL82   | AC791N                | unknown       |                    |

-There are rumors stating that the newer chip series' UBOOT1.00 has the CRC in the memory write command in big-endian (as opposed to a little-endian one), thus currently it won't work as the CRCs are send in little-endian.
-More research needed..
-OR maybe they simply ignore the CRC?

 ## See also

 - [What is UBOOT](docs/what-is-uboot.md)